 If you are very passionate about model trains, chances are you’ve always thought about building your own!

-The N scale is very popular, but for a lot of people, the lack of space pushes them to even smaller scales.
+While N scale is very popular for a lot of people, the lack of space pushes them to even smaller scales.
 And that’s where the Z scale train sets come into play.

 The thing to know here is that whenever you want to create a model railway landscape, you have to figure out the scale.
 Not only does this affect the model trains you use, but it also affects the landscape size and a variety of other things too, including cost.

 You need to have all these things nailed down before you start creating anything.

-So read below to find out if Z scale trains and layouts are right for you.
+So read below to find out if Z scale trains and z scale layouts are right for you.

 What are Z scale trains?

-The Z scale trains are model trains that have a scale of 1:220.
+The Z scale locomotives are model trains that have a scale of 1:220.
 That makes them smaller than the N scale, but not by a very high margin (N scale is about 1:160).

-Another thing to keep in mind here is that the track gauge is 6.5mm or 0.256 inches in total, depending on the track used.
+Another thing to keep in mind here is that the z scale track gauge is 6.5mm or 0.256 inches in total, depending on the track used.

-What makes the Z scale train so interesting is that it’s tiny and you can easily play around with it as you create a very detailed landscape.
+What makes the Z scale train sets so interesting is that it’s tiny and you can easily play around with it as you create a very detailed landscape.
 You get to use a lot more space for the landscape itself, yet at the same time, the trains are visually appealing and super detailed despite their size.